mohc/solid-1/src/uk/co/mohc/solid/isp/README.md

 out the switches that they don't require.

 ## Exercise
-Refactor the classes below to provide good segregation of interfaces so that each is responsible for only one particular behavior.
+Refactor the classes in the violation folder to provide good segregation of interfaces so that each is responsible for only one particular behavior.